NodeJSCheatsheet/node-cached/README.md

 ### Memcached

 A thin wrapper around [memcached](https://github.com/3rd-Eden/node-memcached).
-You can either provide a readily configured client or a combination of hosts and additional options.
+You can either provide a readily configured client, or a combination of hosts and additional options.
 Without any additional options it will default to a local memcached on `11211`.

 #### Custom client instance